Now that you have decided to attend college, what next? Students often ask a very logical question: "Can I afford the school of my choice?"

 It is the student veteran's responsibility to report any changes in enrollment to the Certifying Official at Viterbo.
 Changes will then be reported to the VA.
 This may result in an overpayment/debt situation.

-Students may not receive tuition specific scholarships or grants and veteran's tuition benefits at the same time; adjustments will be made by the Financial Aid Office.
+Students may not receive tuition specific scholarships or grants and veteran's tuition benefits at the same time (this includes ROTC funding), and the total of all funding cannot exceed the total cost of attendance for the academic semester or academic year the funding is intended for; adjustments will be made by the Financial Aid Office.
 If you have received a scholarship that is meant to pay costs beyond tuition, you must submit documentation of such from the scholarship provider to the Financial Aid Office to be eligible to receive both the scholarship and veteran tuition benefit.
+Also, please know that any institutional funds are considered matching funds.

 If you have questions regarding your specific entitlements, contact the St. Louis VA Regional Office at 1-888-442-4551 or go to www.benefits.va.gov/stlouis/.